Kreadigma-Studio/Uncursed-Feedbacks/README.md

 This repository is our open port, where adventurers of **Uncursed** gather to share stories, report hazards, and plan new expeditions.

 - **Watch the shoreline:** Anyone can spot bottles on the sand without a GitHub token.
-- **To send your bottle:** You must hoist the GitHub flag before casting your message into the waves.
+- **To send your bottle:** You must hoist the GitHub flag (sign in) before casting your message into the waves.

 ## Where to start a new discussion